What is version control?

 Download Github Desktop (for Mac or Windows).

-Now that you have the Github client setup on your machine, we will spend sometime adding what you have created in the previous lessons on the internet!
+Now that you have the Github client setup on your machine, we will spend some time adding what you have created in the HTML & CSS lessons on the internet!
+Before you start make sure the Github client is running and you are signed in.

-Go to the Github client and commit that file
+Go back to the Github client and commit the file by filling out the Summary field and hitting the Commit to master button

 Now, create a new branch called gh-pages